ukhsa-collaboration/COVID-19-app-Android-BETA/README.md

 1. Device setup

-    Make sure all animations are turned off on the device that is running the tests. https://developer.android.com/training/testing/espresso/setup#set-up-environment
+    Make sure all animations are turned off on the device (not an emulator) that is running the tests. https://developer.android.com/training/testing/espresso/setup#set-up-environment

 1. Before pushing code run -